domus123/NailTK/README.md

 Just click on the load button, a new window will show up.
 Enter the file name, we will try to open it.
-If the file could not be founded, a message will pop up in your terminal.
+If the file could not be found, a message will pop up in your terminal.